mitchelldw01/omnirepo/README.md

 - `name`: The name of the project.
 This is only required when remote caching is enabled.
 - `targets`: Paths to the target directories in the workspace.
 - `remoteCache`: Remote cache configuration options.
+    - `enabled`: Indicates whether remote caching is enabled.
     - `bucket`: The name of the S3 bucket to use for caching.
+Omnirepo will not create this bucket for you.
-You can omit this property to use local (file system) caching.
-Omnirepo will not create the bucket for you.
+    - `table`: The name of the DynamoDB table to use for cache locking.
+Omnirepo will not create this table for you.
     - `region`: The AWS region to use.
 You can omit this property to use the default region.

 ```yaml